pulp/pulp_rpm/docs/tech-reference/yum-plugins.rst

 Yum Distributor
 ===============

-The Yum Distributor id is ``yum_distributor``.
+The Yum Distributor ID is ``yum_distributor``.

 Configuration Parameters
 ------------------------

-The following options are available to the yum distributor configuration.
+The following options are available to the Yum Distributor configuration.
-In the event a repository does not have a feed, the relative path is also required.
-If a feed is specified,the relative path will be derived from it unless otherwise overridden.

 Required Configuration Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^